 The Role of Relationships

 Partnerships in finance are usually fraught with ego and fee disputes.
-The Munger-Buffett dynamic was a masterclass in checking each other’s blind spots.
+The Munger-Buffett dynamic was a case study in checking each other’s blind spots.
 Munger dragged Buffett away from “cigar butt” investing (buying terrible companies at dirt-cheap prices) toward paying fair prices for wonderful businesses.
 If you are building a portfolio, you need a sparring partner who can tell you when your thesis is mathematically flawed before you put real capital on the line.

 An Emphasis on Giving Back

 At the end of the day, you can’t take the capital with you.
 By setting up his wealth to flow into the Gates Foundation, he solved the ultimate capital allocation problem: how to deploy billions in excess capital without destroying the incentive structures of his heirs.
-It shows that building a robust portfolio is ultimately about creating optionality and security, not just racking up high scores on a brokerage screen.
+It shows that building a durable portfolio is ultimately about creating optionality and security, not just racking up high scores on a brokerage screen.

 Where to Watch These Documentaries